hmrc/dlk-auditing-test-harness/README.md

 # dlk-auditing-test-harness

-Front end half of the platform status application, designed to fun in the public zone and test various infrastructure elements.
+Front end half of the platform status application, designed to run in the public zone and test various infrastructure elements.

 ### License